This page documents name resolution in CockroachDB.

 In addition to the

-public schema, CockroachDB supports a fixed set of virtual schemas, available in every database, that provide ancillary, non-stored data to client applications.
+public schema, CockroachDB supports a fixed set of system catalog schemas, available in every database, that provide ancillary, non-stored data to client applications.
 For example,

 information_schema is provided for compatibility with the SQL standard, and